-An inmate may possess only one bureau approved radio and/or MP3 player, and watch at any time.
+An inmate may possess only one approved radio or MP3 player, and watch at a time.
 The inmate must be able to demonstrate proof of ownership.
 An inmate who purchases a radio, MP3 player, or watch through a BOP commissary is ordinarily permitted the use of that item at any BOP institution if the inmate is later transferred.
+If the inmate is not allowed to use the radio, MP3 player, or watch at the new institution, the inmate shall be permitted to mail, at the receiving institution's expense, the item to a destination of the inmate's choice.
+Where the inmate refuses to provide a mailing address, the radio, MP3 player, and/or watch may be disposed of through approved methods, including destruction of the property.
 The MP3 player can be managed through TRU-Units.
-This service allows inmates to manage the player and to purchase non-explicit music.
+This service allows inmates to manage the player and to purchase nonexplicit music.
+MP3 players are not authorized or transferrable to contract facilities.